mariahncornelio/Literary-Symbolism-LLM/README.md

 This repository fine-tunes GPT-3.5 on 979 user-submitted poems from r/OCPoem to detect literary symbolism using GPT-4.1-generated ground truth.

 * **IMPORTANT:** This dataset was created using © Reddit API and OpenAI API.
 The original poem dataset is not distributed here to comply with terms of service.
-You must obtain your own API keys for both services and follow the provided pipelines in order to replicate. **This project costs $7.12**
+You must obtain your own API keys for both services and follow the provided pipelines in order to replicate. **This project cost $7.12**

 ## OVERVIEW